Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Geometric_Tools/Change_SRID.rst

-Change_SRID
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Change SRID
 ===========

-Change or set the SRID of a table.
+Change or set SRID

 Overview
 --------

-``Change_SRID.groovy`` assigns a new Spatial Reference Identifier, or SRID, to the specified table.

-If the table already has an associated SRID, geometries are reprojected to the new SRID.

-If the table has no associated SRID, the new SRID is assigned without reprojecting geometries.
+➡️ Affect a new Spatial Reference Identifier (SRID) to the specified table 🚨 If the table: - has already an associated SRID: the new SRID is applied to the table and a reprojection of geometries is done, - has no associated SRID: the new SRID is applied to the table but without doing a reprojection of geometries.

 .. figure:: change_SRID.png
    :align: center